 Buying and selling property in Italy

-If you are considering buying or selling a property in Italy, a country where you may not be familiar with the language or the procedure and associated technicalities, it’s important to obtain independent legally advice to avoid exposure to any risks.
+If you are considering buying or selling a property in Italy, a country where you may not be familiar with the language or the procedure and associated technicalities, it’s important to obtain independent legal advice to avoid exposure to any risks.

 During the process of a property sale/purchase in Italy, it is not common practice for the buyer and the seller to be represented by separate lawyers.
 Instead, the Notaio, a public official who drafts the deed of sale, checks that all is in order and should represent and advise both parties equally.